VimsecAu/kb/m365/baselines/teams.md

   - [T1528: Steal Application Access Token](https://attack.mitre.org/techniques/T1528/)

 #### MS.TEAMS.5.3v1
-Agencies SHOULD only allow installation of custom apps approved by the company.
+Agencies SHOULD only allow installation of custom apps approved by the organisation.

 <!--Policy: MS.TEAMS.5.3v1; Criticality: SHOULD -->
-- _Rationale:_ Allowing custom apps integration can expose the company to potential vulnerabilities present in an app not managed by the company.
-By allowing only specific apps approved by the company and blocking all others, the company can limit its exposure to custom app vulnerabilities.
+- _Rationale:_ Allowing custom apps integration can expose the organisation to potential vulnerabilities present in an app not managed by the organisation.
+By allowing only specific apps approved by the organisation and blocking all others, the organisation can limit its exposure to custom app vulnerabilities.
 - _Last modified:_ July 2023
 - _Note:_ This policy applies to the Global (Org-wide default) policy, all custom policies if they exist, and the org-wide settings.
 Custom policies MAY be created to allow more flexibility for specific users.
 Custom apps are not available in GCC, GCC High, or DoD regions.
 - _MITRE ATT&CK TTP Mapping:_